While visiting a friend in North Carolina, I had to stop in to a real BBQ restaurant to experience authentic southern BBQ.

 Eastern style uses the entire pig and has a light vinegar and pepper sauce, with no tomato.

 If you really want the ultimate North Carolina BBQ experience, attend the Lexington Barbecue Festival in October.

 More than 200,000 people visit for the games, rides, axe throwing, swing music, chainsaw contest, and, of course, the meat.

 The Pit was the only North Carolina BBQ place I visited, so I won’t write off the entire state’s BBQ industry based on one questionable experience.

 However, it’s telling that the Pit was one of the only places I could find that was open on a Sunday.
 This being the south, most other BBQ joints were closed on the holy day.

 I’ll give North Carolina BBQ another try the next time I’m back in the state – provided it’s on a weekday.

+Do you enjoy North Carolina BBQ?
 Which kind of barbecue do you prefer?